-On December 28, 2014 Bloomberry established through a nominee a new company Solaire Korea Co., Ltd. to hold the Group's investment interest in the Republic of Korea.
+On December 28, 2014 Bloomberry established through a nominee a new company Solaire Korea Co., Ltd. (Solaire Korea) to hold the Group's investment interest in the Republic of Korea.
+After a series of stock subscriptions, Bloomberry now owns 100% of Solaire Korea.